anshumanv/awesome-anime-sources/README.md

 # awesome-anime-stream-download

-Awesome anime streaming/downloading websites list
+Compilation of all anime streaming/downloading websites